clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/webelement/execute_js_file.md

     &emsp;**javascript_file[Required]**: str
         &emsp;&emsp; javascript file path, eg.: "c:\\test\test.js".
     &emsp;**method**: str
-        &emsp;&emsp; the method to invoke that should be defined in the javascript file.
+        &emsp;&emsp; the method to be invoked should be defined in the javascript file.
 If any parameter need to passed to the method, it can be included in this parameter value, for eg.: SetText(\"test\").
     &emsp;**timeout**: int
         &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.